Patient safety: It takes a team.

 - Any family medical problems

-- All of your allergies (rash, hives, swelling) or unexpected reactions (nausea, drowsiness) to medications
+- Your allergies (rash, hives, swelling) or unexpected reactions (nausea, drowsiness) to medications

-- Ask your doctor for handouts or brochures so that you can learn about your condition and treatment options.
-Your doctor may also refer you to a website for more information.
+- Ask your doctor for resources, such as handouts or brochures, so you can learn about your condition and treatment options.
+Your doctor may draw you pictures or provide you with key points to consider.
+Your doctor may also refer you to a trustworthy website, like OrthoInfo, for more information.

-You are the center of your healthcare team.
-Work with your doctor and other healthcare professionals, and participate in all decisions about your treatment.
+You are the center and a critical member of your healthcare team.
+Work with your doctor and other healthcare professionals to participate in all decisions about your care.

 - Understand your treatment plan and discuss it fully with your doctor and medical team.
-Make sure you can answer questions about your care, such as:
+Make sure you can answer questions about your diagnosis and care, such as:

 - What is my diagnosis?

-- What are the treatment options?
-Nonsurgical and surgical?
+- What are my treatment options (nonsurgical and surgical)?

-When we go for surgery we turn over our care to highly trained doctors, nurses, and hospital staff.
-However, studies show that patients who understand their treatment and recovery are more likely to have better outcomes.
+When we have surgery, we put ourselves completely in the hands of highly trained doctors, nurses, and hospital staff.
+However, studies show that patients who understand their procedure and have a clear understanding of reasonable expectations are more likely to have better outcomes.